GuilhermeVendramini/migrate_custom/README.md

  --limit                                   Limit on the number of items to process in each migration

  --tag                                     Name of the migration tag to import

  --update                                   In addition to processing unprocessed items from the source, update previously-imported items with the current data

 Aliases: mi

-# DICA:
+## DICA:

-## Habilite o módulo os módulos "config_update" e "config_update_ui" para registrar as alterações do install .yml
+Habilite os módulos "config_update" e "config_update_ui" para registrar as alterações do install .yml

 # Comandos para migrar os conteúdos